 I pray the same prayer Paul requests of us in 2 Thessalonians 3:1.
 He writes, “As for other matters, brothers and sisters, pray for us that the message of the Lord may spread rapidly and be honored, just as it was with you.”

 I’m an impatient person.
 I don’t want to wait long for others to receive Christ.
 That’s why I love praying that the message spreads rapidly.
 Right now, as you consider your family, community, and workplace, ask God to allow the gospel to spread rapidly throughout that location.
 As I think about historic revivals on college campuses or in small towns, I find myself overcome with excitement that I might, in my lifetime, see a rapid spread of the gospel.

 Lately, I’ve been meditating on Psalm 32:8 where David writes this about God: “I will instruct you and teach you in the way you should go; I will counsel you with my loving eye on you.”
-If reading this book overwhelms you because you simply have no idea how to engage others in gospel conversations, pray for God to continue to instruct you and lead you.
+Pray for God to continue to instruct you and lead you.
 Pray for His counsel to fill your mind as you read on into the next section that trains you for a lifetime of Spirit-filled adventure.

 You might pray a prayer like this:

 Jesus, I want to live a sent life.
 I am available for You to use me when, where, and how You wish.
 Teach me how to live a life that You commanded and empower me to live.
 Thank You for the Holy Spirit who is doing this work in me now.

 Because you are now filled with the Holy Spirit, you’ll feel fresh power, wisdom, and expectancy as you pray, and you’ll find yourself inspired to persevere in prayer for the people in your life who don’t yet know Jesus.

 by Heather Holleman and Ashley Holleman